ValentaCodes/ValentaCodes/README.md

 ***Just a guy who likes to learn***

 ### University of Utah
-*BS Computer Science - Currently Seeking Internships*
+*BS Computer Science - Seeking 2026 Internships*

-### Ex-SWE Intern @ Ancestry
-  *Employed Skills*
-  - JavaScript
-  - HTML/CSS
-  - React
-  - Git
-  - Jenkins
-  - NewRelic